welagedara/welagedara.github.io/_posts/2018-11-21-the-gaming-rig-part-8.md

 comments: true
 ---

-Now its time for the Disk Benchmarks.
+Now it is time for the Disk Benchmarks.
 The quantified parameters in the Disk Benchmark are explained [here][crystal_disk].

 {% assign image = "disk.png" %}
 {% assign alt = "Disk" %}